Eppo-exp/eppo-docs/docs/administration/slack-notifications.md

 ## Notification Triggers
 ### A data problem on an experiment
-* When there is a traffic imbalance detected
+* When Eppo detects a [traffic imbalance](../experiments/interpreting-experiments/traffic) in your assignments
 * When there is an error and the experiment results cannot be refreshed

 ### A status change on an experiment